-- 1/2 cup whipping cream (or full fat coconut milk for dairy-free)
+- ½ cup whipping cream or full fat coconut milk for dairy-free

-- 1/2 cup Silk cashew milk
+- ½ cup unsweetened almond or cashew milk

-- 2 ounces good quality unsweetened chocolate such as Ghirardelli, chopped
+- 2 ounces good quality unsweetened chocolate such as Ghirardelli chopped

-- 2 tbsp cocoa powder
+- 2 tablespoon cocoa powder

-- 1/4 cup powdered Swerve Sweetener
+- ¼ cup powdered Swerve Sweetener

-- 2 large eggs (if concerned about raw eggs, use Safest Choice Pasteurized Shell Eggs)
+- 2 large eggs if concerned about raw eggs, use Safest Choice Pasteurized Shell Eggs

 - In a small pan, combine cream, cashew milk and butter.
 Bring to a full boil and then remove from heat.

 - In a blender, combine unsweetened chocolate, cocoa powder, sweetener, and espresso powder.
 Pulse a few times to combine.
 Pour in scalded cream mixture and blend until smooth.

 - Add eggs and blend again until smooth.

 - Pour into 4 dessert cups and chill at least one hour.

 This is a sponsored conversation written by me on behalf of Silk.
 The opinions and text are all mine.

 Luann Swank LuAnn Swank says

 To make a pie should you double the recipe?

 Probably.
 You may even want to triple it.

 Im planning to make this for our annual St Patrick’s day Shenanigans party… but adding Irish Cream, in slider cups.